 As our competence in using Design Thinking with students increased, we began to experiment with the same processes for our own learning as teachers.
 We established a Bunker Room for collaborative planning and critiquing and applied the use of Hexagons to create a visible, tangible year-long curriculum map for each stage of learning (more to come on Hexagonal Curriculum Mapping in a later post).

-The idea of aligning how we work as teachers to how we engage students in learning, made complete sense and encouraged us to explore how we might replicate this for our Leadership Team.
-With limited resources we created a 3.6m wide learning wall made from black magnet glass that we named The Provocation Space.
-It is used to capture our thinking, planning, observed tensions and crazy ideas.
+The idea of aligning how we work as teachers to how we engage students in learning made complete sense and encouraged us to explore how we might replicate this for our Leadership Team.
+With limited resources, we created a 3.6m wide learning wall made from black magnetic glass that we named The Provocation Space.
+It is used to capture our thinking, planning, observed tensions, and crazy ideas.
 It is visible and open to critique.

-We are aware that these are mere tools and it is what you actually do in the Bunker Room and what you do with the Provocation Space that demonstrate the quality and depth of learning, but for our community it highlights the start of a self-determined learning journey.
+We are aware that these are mere tools and it is what you actually do in the Bunker Room and what you do with the Provocation Space that demonstrates the quality and depth of learning, but for our community, it highlights the start of a self-determined learning journey.